yaminibhole/Fake_News_Classifier/README.md

 - **Comprehensive Text Analysis**: Includes NLP techniques such as tokenization, stopwords removal, and padding to prepare text data for the model.
 - **Detailed Preprocessing**: Demonstrates the preprocessing steps needed to clean and convert text data into a format suitable for deep learning models.
 - **Model Training and Evaluation**: Guides through the process of building, training, and evaluating the performance of the Bidirectional LSTM model.

+### Step-by-Step Procedure
+- Importing fake and real news datasets with Pandas and checking sizes and null values
+- Exploring the imported dataset and feature engineering
+- Performing data cleaning
+- Visualizing the cleaned dataset
+- Preparing the dataset for training by performing tokenization and padding
+- Build and train a bidirectional LSTM model
+- Evaluating the model performance

+### Contributing
+Contributions are welcome!
+If you have suggestions or improvements, please fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.